I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_acpi_register_device.md

 [in] An <a href="https://msdn.microsoft.com/library/windows/hardware/ff540605">ANSI_STRING</a> structure that contains the fully qualified BIOS name for the device.
 The same name was previously supplied as an input value in the <a href="..\pepfx\ns-pepfx-_pep_acpi_prepare_device.md">PEP_ACPI_PREPARE_DEVICE</a> notification for the device.
 This name specifies the path and name of the device in the ACPI namespace.
 For more information, see <a href="https://msdn.microsoft.com/fe0553df-a5b9-46c4-8e1d-8b89a7d4ad67">Enumerating Child Devices and Control Methods</a>.

-`DeviceHandle`

-[out] A PEPHANDLE value that identifies the registration of this device for ACPI services.
-This handle is created by the PEP.
-In subsequent ACPI service notifications, PoFx will use this handle to identify the device.

 `InputFlags`

 [in] A set of input flags.
 No flags are currently defined for this member, which is always set to PEP_ACPI_REGISTER_DEVICE_INPUT_FLAG_NONE (0x0).